 - maintenance of facilities during the project period;

-- repair or restoration of roads, parking lots, walkways or other surface areas damaged as a direct result of BIG-funded construction;
+- repair or restoration of roads, parking lots, walkways or other surface areas damaged as a direct result of BIG-funded construction; and

 - administration, coordination, and monitoring of BIG awards.